snowiow/SIFT/README.md

 - ~1500x1500 px: ~11 minutes

 ## -s [ --sigma ] arg (=1.60000002)
-sigma is the standard deviation of the gaussian curve.
+sigma is the standard deviation of the Gaussian curve.
 It is used extensively throughout the algorithm.
 For example when creating the Difference of Gaussian(DoG) pyramid.

 ## -k [ --k ] arg (=1.41421354)
 k is the constant, which is calculated onto sigma in each step of the Gaussian creation process.
 For example the process in the first octave of the algorithm looks like the following: